 Most of the outer temple buildings and grounds are free to enter.
 However, you will need to pay to enter the inner precinct (Chushin Garan) with its five-storied pagoda, the Gokuraku-jodo Garden and the treasure house.

 Leaving Shitennoji Temple, it’s a ten-minute walk to Tennoji Station.
 From here, take the Midosuji Line to Shinsaibashi Station.

 EVENING: A Walk in Minami

 Take an evening walk in Minami to round off your day in Osaka.

-Comprising the neighbourhoods of Namba, Dotombori, Shinsaibashi and Amerika-Mura, Minami is best explored after dusk to experience this area’s vibrant street life in all of its neon-lit splendour.
+Minami comprises the neighbourhoods of Namba, Shinsaibashi and Amerika-Mura.
+It is best explored after dusk to experience its vibrant street life in all of its neon-lit splendour.